Money and duty free for Germany

 There are no restrictions on the import or export of local or foreign currency.
 However, amounts exceeding €10,000 or equivalent must be declared by all travellers.

-Foreign currencies can be exchanged at banks, bureaux de change, post offices, airports, railway stations, ports and major hotels at the official exchange rates.
+Foreign currencies can be exchanged at banks, bureaux de change, airports, railway stations, ports and major hotels at the official exchange rates.

 Germany duty free

 Germany is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
-There are no allowance restrictions on these tax-free items.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 If you are arriving from a non-EU country, the following goods may be imported into Germany by travellers with a minimum age of 17 years without incurring customs duty: